dsev001/Vikings-Rise-Simulator/README.md

 Devastating Charge,
 Green Chant (works as a close estimate, should be the same when averaged out will fix later), Furious Hack and Slash,
-Divine Blessing (this assumes for this skill it is always active currently will add cleansing these later), First Strike (this assumes for this skill it is always active currently will add cleansing these later), Battle Role Shift
+Divine Blessing (assumes for just this skill it is always active currently will add cleansing these later), First Strike (assumes for just this skill it is always active currently will add cleansing these later), Battle Role Shift

 Mount Skills: